 3) Promote specific types of crops based on human nutrition needs

-4) Support cropland production on the reservation
+4) Support cropland production in the Blackfeet Nation

 5) Support healthy livestock operations